vnmssnhv/gENder-IT/README.md

 - Alternative 3: the referents \<A2\> and \<A3\> are translated into the female forms.
 - Alternative 4: the referent \<A2\> is translated into the female form, while \<A3\> is translated into the male form.

+### When using gENder-IT please cite the following papers:

+Vanmassenhove, Eva, and Johanna Monti. "gENder-IT: An Annotated English–Italian Parallel Challenge Set for Cross-Linguistic Natural Gender Phenomena."
+GeBNLP 2021 (2021): 1.

+Bentivogli, Luisa, et al. "Gender in Danger?
+Evaluating Speech Translation Technology on the MuST-SHE Corpus."
+Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+2020.

+### References

+Bentivogli, Luisa, et al. "Gender in Danger?
+Evaluating Speech Translation Technology on the MuST-SHE Corpus."
+Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+2020.

+Saunders, Danielle, Rosie Sallis, and Bill Byrne.
+"Neural Machine Translation Doesn’t Translate Gender Coreference Right Unless You Make It."
+Proceedings of the Second Workshop on Gender Bias in Natural Language Processing.
+2020.

+Vanmassenhove, Eva.
+On the integration of linguistic features into statistical and neural machine translation.
+Diss.
+Dublin City University, 2019.

+Vanmassenhove, Eva, and Johanna Monti. "gENder-IT: An Annotated English–Italian Parallel Challenge Set for Cross-Linguistic Natural Gender Phenomena."
+GeBNLP 2021 (2021): 1.